GD399-OSD/OSD-book/Introduction/flos-regularly.md

 open file formats ae superior.
 Undersatnd what is in them in a way you can't w/ proprietary file types.

 Open fonts are superior pedagogically.
 You can actually see the insides of a font w/out needing to do anything else.

+Type design is a place that seems to be doing pretty well open source wise... why type but not other graphic design places?
+Is it because we're accustomed to revival typefaces, but not revival layouts or logos?
+Is it because typefaces are more like tools and objects, and less purely formal, visual metaphors?
+What???

+From a typographic stand point, libre fonts are superior pedagogically.
+Students can look at and legally experiment with the actual insides of a typeface.
+Useful for also learning some actual typographic design -- can build onto, fork and build anew, or addsomething to an existing typeface w/out fear of retribution!
+Better experiential learnng enabled?

 Ease of use is predominantly familiarity based. (find the essay this idea came from > open source ui? > maybe they linked to one more that really had it?)